-There are so many ways that families can have a wonderful trip to France.
-Check out the eight ideas below!
+From Paris to Eurocamp, there are so many ways that families can have a wonderful trip to France.
+Discover our favorites.

 Paris is a terrific city to visit with kids.
 Simply strolling the streets is fun, and there’s always a patisserie with delectable pastries at hand or a café where you can sit down and have a snack or drink.
-During summer months, Paris even gets a beach – read about Paris Plage.
+During the summer months, Paris even gets a beach, the Paris Plage.
 And bonus for families: The Louvre, the Musee D’Orsay, and a number of other museums are free for kids up to 18 years old.
-It’s also free to tour the landmark Notre Dame Cathedral – read about this and other Paris Sightseeing with Kids.
+It’s also free to tour the landmark Notre Dame Cathedral.

 Disneyland Paris and Parc Asterix Theme Parks